 One outstanding character trait shaped Nelson’s perspective of battle: his sense of obligation.
 This wasn’t something he worked up overnight.
 Nelson’s character was shaped through years of experience.

-In a previous battle, he was hit by a musket ball in his right elbow, and his arm had to be amputated.
+In a previous battle, his right elbow was hit by a musket ball, and his arm had to be amputated.
 In yet another battle, he had been blinded in one eye.
 But his afflictions didn’t prevent him from doing his duty.
 His ability to endure hardness inspired others to march forward, dedicating themselves to their country.

 Nelson had passion for his responsibility, which inspired his men to do the same!
 Napoleon—the very enemy Nelson fought against—once said that a leader is a dealer in hope.
 How many more British casualties would there have been if Nelson hadn’t been on the deck of Victory, inspiring his men to move forward and face the enemy—to do their duty?

 Nelson’s leadership during the Battle of Trafalgar provides plenty of lessons: We can be inspired by how he prepared tremendously, how he bolstered the morale of his men, and how he led by example by staying in the middle of the fight.
 But one overarching principle drove all of Nelson’s actions: a sense of duty, which was his devotion to defending the British people.